 - Strength is in scene text and handwriting.
 EasyOCR's CRAFT-based text detection handles irregular text well — useful if your invoices have handwritten annotations, stamps, or unusual formatting, but not a primary concern for most AP automation.

 - No table recognition.
 Like Tesseract, EasyOCR outputs flat text.
-All structural extraction is on you.
+All structural extraction is on you — a particular pain point for Python OCR work on Arabic invoice tables, where RTL ordering, Arabic-Indic numerals, and grid reconstruction compound the usual line-item challenges.

 EasyOCR works well as a rapid prototype when you need OCR output quickly to validate a pipeline concept.
 For production invoice extraction, you'll likely migrate to Tesseract or PaddleOCR for the accuracy and performance gains.